 New Site Purchase

-Building on the success of our innovative first project (a cluster of three affordable ecological smallholdings at Greenham Reach, Devon), we have finalised the purchase of an 18.5 acre field previously used for intensive maize production.
+Building on the success of our innovative first project (a cluster of three affordable ecological smallholdings at Greenham Reach, Devon), we have finalised the purchase of an 18.5 acre field previously used for maize production.
 This marks a significant step in the ELC’s work of securing land for small-scale ecological farming.
-Such farm businesses are a model of good practice: helping to build a vibrant, living countryside while benefiting both people and planet.
+Such farm businesses are a model of good practice: contributing to a vibrant, living countryside while benefiting both people and planet.

 In April 2013 we were granted planning permission to develop our first three affordable smallholdings for new entrants to ecological agriculture.
 Since then three families have moved on and have been developing their livelihoods.